 Every academic writer knows the feeling: staring at a blank page, cursor blinking accusingly, while deadlines approach and anxiety mounts.
-Writer's block in academic contexts carries particular weight—careers depend on publication, and graduation hinges on completion.
+Writer's block in academic contexts carries particular weight — careers depend on publication, and graduation hinges on completion.
+But here's the good news: writer's block is not permanent, mysterious, or a sign of inadequacy.

 Understanding Academic Writer's Block